so1n/protobuf_to_pydantic/README.md

 > Note:
 >   - 1.Currently only single-line comments are supported and comments must be a complete Json data (no line breaks).
->   - 2.multi line comments are not supported。

 When these annotations are written, `protobuf_to_pydantic` will bring the corresponding information for each field when converting the Message into the corresponding `Pydantic.BaseModel` object, as follows: